akds/DecoderTCR/README.md

 ### PRP: prioritizing a TCR's antigens

-PRP (Peptide Recognition Profiling, [Nat Biotech 2026](https://www.nature.com/articles/s41587-026-03128-x)) is the deployment setting and our headline result.
+PRP (Peptide Recognition Profiling, [Nat Biotech 2026](https://www.nature.com/articles/s41587-026-03128-x)) is the peptide deployment setting.
 Sixteen HLA-B\*27:05 TCR clones are each screened against an anchor-fixed peptide library, and the task is retrieval: rank the ~891k peptides for a given TCR to surface its true binders, only ~0.4% of the library.